58 Kan. 797 | Kan. | 1897

 The principal question presented for determination is, whether a receiver, who unlawfully appropriates money which comes into his hands as receiver or fails to account for and pay over the same upon demand, is subject to prosecution and punishment as for embezzlement.
 The defendant was prosecuted upon the theory that he was an agent, and under that portion of paragraph 2220 of the General Statutes of 1889 which provides :

-‘ ‘ If any agent shall neglect or refuse to deliver to his employer or employers, on demand, any money, bank bills, treasury notes, promissory notes, evidences of debt", or other property which may or shall have come into his possession by virtue of such employment, office or trust, after deducting his reasonable or lawful fees, charges or commissions for his services, *800unless the same shall have been lost by means beyond his control, before he had opportunity to make delivery thereof to his employer or employers, or the employer or employers have permitted him to use the same, he shall upon conviction thereof be punished in the manner provided in this section for unlawfully converting such money or other property to his own use.”
+‘ ‘ If any agent shall neglect or refuse to deliver to his employer or employers, on demand, any money, bank bills, treasury notes, promissory notes, evidences of debt", or other property which may or shall have come into his possession by virtue of such employment, office or trust, after deducting his reasonable or lawful fees, charges or commissions for his services,*800 unless the same shall have been lost by means beyond his control, before he had opportunity to make delivery thereof to his employer or employers, or the employer or employers have permitted him to use the same, he shall upon conviction thereof be punished in the manner provided in this section for unlawfully converting such money or other property to his own use.”

 Is a receiver an "agent” within the meaning of the quoted section?
 The contention of the defendant is that the relation of agency, as ordinarily understood, does not exist between a receiver and the court which appoints him or the parties for whom he acts.
 A majority of the court agree with this contention, and are of opinion that a receiver is not an agent within the meaning of the statute.
 It is held that in construing a criminal statute words must be given their ordinary meaning unless it is clear that another was intended, and that to place receivers in a class with agents requires an unusual and strained construction of the statutory language.
 It does not appear that receivers have ever been designated as agents in our statutes or .in the decisions of the court; and, as an evidence that they were not within legislative contemplation, attention is called to the fact that, in the first part of the section, mention is made of executors, administrators, guardians, and others, vested with official functions somewhat similar to those exercised by receivers', but no mention is made of receivers.
 It is argued that, if the Legislature had intended to make receivers subject to the penalties of that statute,, they would have been specifically enumerated with the others of the same general class.
-The gist of the offense prescribed by the statute is neglect or refusal of an agent ‘ ‘ to deliver to his employer or employers on demand any money,” etc. ; and it is said that this statute manifestly contemplates that the agent mentioned shall have an *801employer.
-Can it be said that the court is the employer of the receiver, or that he is employed by the parties to the action wherein the receiver is appointed?
-The court does not pay the receiver, and is not an employer, as the term is ordinarily understood.
-So, it is said that the parties litigant cannot be said to have employed him, because they did not consent to his appointment and he does not act under their orders or directions.
-A receiver is generally regarded as an officer of the court, and subject to its orders and directions.
-The property or money which comes into his hands as such officer is regarded as being in custodia legis, to be delivered or paid over to those who may establish a right to the same.
-He stands in an indifferent attitude, not representing the plaintiff or the defendant, but really representing the court, and acting, under its direction, for the benefit of all the parties in interest.
-He has no powers other than those conferred by his appointment; and being but the hand or arm of the court itself, the conclusion is that he does not stand in the relation of agent to the court or to the parties in litigation.
+The gist of the offense prescribed by the statute is neglect or refusal of an agent ‘ ‘ to deliver to his employer or employers on demand any money,” etc. ; and it is said that this statute manifestly contemplates that the agent mentioned shall have an

 "While a receiver is an officer of the court, and acts under its orders and instructions, his relation to the court and to the parties in litigation is that of agency.
 He represents the court and the parties, and acts for them all in the transaction of the business for which he was appointed.
 The defendant here was intrusted with the property and business of the state printing establishment, and as receiver he had business transactions with hundreds of persons and corporations in and out of the State.
 In dealing with these parties, he represented the court and those who owmed an interest in the printing plant and business.
 They may be properly regarded as the principal or principals, and he as the agent, representing them and transacting the business under the authority and direction of the court.

 In 20 American and English Encyclopedia of Law, 158, it is said that “ the relation of a receiver to the court appointing him is one of agency”; and so it would appear that when the statute employs language indicating that the term “agent” is to be applied in its wider sense, it should be held to include receivers.
 See also Ellis v.
 Little, 27 Kan.
-707" court="Kan." date_filed="1882-01-15" href="https://app.midpage.ai/document/ellis-v-little-7885669?utm_source=webapp" opinion_id="7885669">27 Kan.
 707. It can hardly be that the Legislature, which apparently was endeavoring to reach every one guilty of embezzlement, intended to -exempt a class of persons, intrusted with property and funds, so numerous as receivers; and unless they are held liable within the provisions of this statute they cannot be punished for embezzlement.

 The judgment of the District Court will be reversed and the cause remanded, with direction to discharge the defendant.